brendalf/brendalf/README.md

 Interested in machine learning products (end-to-end) and open source tools.
-Proficient in Linux, Git, Vim, Shell, and programming languages, like C++, Python, TypeScript.
+Proficient in Linux, Git, Vim, Shell, and programming languages, like C++, Python, and JavaScript.
 In my spare time I like to contribute to open source projects and I'm learning Elixir and Rust.

 ### Current Projects